Information about Hyndburn Borough Council councillors, including contact details:

 Councillors are not paid a salary for their work, but they do receive allowances - these are reviewed each year by an Independent Remuneration Panel.

-Brian Roberts - Deputy Leader of the Main Opposition Party of the Council
+Brian Roberts - Deputy Leader of the Main Opposition Party

-Nick Collingridge - Leader of the Minority Opposition Group
+Leaders of the Minority Opposition

-Independents in Hyndburn
+Group: Independents in Hyndburn